TEAS V Scores

-Before we learn about the scoring system, it is important that we understand the importance of the TEAS V Scores.
+Before we learn about the scoring system, it is important that we understand the importance of the scores:

 - Academic Skills Identification-The TEAS primarily aims at identifying potential candidates who can successfully complete a nursing course.
-Apart from good grades in school, ACT or SAT tests and good recommendations, a high TEAS V score is mandatory for joining a nursing program.
-Moreover, most colleges prefer the TEAS V Scores because it is a true reflection of a candidate's academic skills.
+Apart from good grades in school, ACT or SAT tests and good recommendations, along with a high score is mandatory for joining a nursing program.
+Moreover, most colleges prefer the TEAS Five because it is a true reflection of a candidate's academic skills.

 - Selection Process- Different nursing schools look at different academic skills that are required for a successful completion of the nursing course that they offer.
-To satisfy this need, the TEAS V Scores are released in such a way that the colleges can clearly understand the different academic skills possessed by a candidate and thereby making the selection process easier.
+To satisfy this need, the scores are released in such a way that the colleges can clearly understand the different academic skills possessed by a candidate and thereby making the selection process easier.

 TEAS Score Report